Danack/FunctionTypes/function_type_rfc.md

 ```

 Although they are not used in the definition of a callable type, the parameter names are required in the callable type definition, to allow callable types to be compatible with calling by named parameters.
 See note on 'syntax choice'.

+To make the rest of the RFC clearer:

+* callable type - the definition of the signature.
+This is analogous to an interface.
+* callable - the function, closure, or class that implements the callable type.

 ## callable type + autoloading